magento/devdocs/src/safe-upgrade-tool/developer.md

 `bin/package 0.0.1`

-1. This generates an `sut.zip` file that you can upload (or distribute) to the [Magento Composer repository](https://repo.magento.com).
+1. This generates an `sut.zip` file that you can upload (or distribute with) to the [Magento Composer repository](https://repo.magento.com).

 {:.bs-callout-info}
 A repository is a package source.
 Composer will look in all your repositories to find the packages your SUT requires.

-If you need access to this repository, submit a [Magento Support ticket]({{ site.baseurl }}/cloud/trouble/trouble.html) to request permissions.
+If you need access to the [Magento Composer repository](https://repo.magento.com), submit a [Magento Support ticket]({{site.baseurl}}/cloud/trouble/trouble.html) to request permissions and an account.

-For more information about Composer, see the [Introduction to Magento Composer]({{ site.baseurl }}/guides/v2.4/extension-dev-guide/intro/intro-composer.html) topic.
+For more information about Composer, see the [Introduction to Magento Composer]({{site.baseurl}}/guides/v2.4/extension-dev-guide/intro/intro-composer.html) topic.

 ## Distribution

 One the SUT package is generated.
-You can upload it to the Magento Composer repository.
+You can upload it to the [Magento Composer repository](https://repo.magento.com).

 In order to distribute SUT: